MidnightP/bnb-starter-kit/README.md

 ##### Seeds

-In order to start with a freshly seeded MongoDB, run with the `SEED` flag:
+In order to start with a freshly seeded MongoDB, run:

-`npm run start:seed`
+`npm run seed`

 It is now possible to login with **test@test.com** and password **123456**.